piersfinlayson/pico-samples/uarts/README.md

 UART0: Received char: 9
 ```

 I assume the extraneous 'ÿ' is an artifact of booting with GP0 and GP1 connected.
-I would guess that the Pico briefly pulls GP0 (UART0 TX) high when booting, which is received on GP1 (UART0 RX) andinterpreted as all 1s (0xff - ÿ).
+I would guess that the Pico briefly pulls GP0 (UART0 TX) high when booting, which is received on GP1 (UART0 RX) and interpreted as all 1s (0xff - ÿ).

 ## UART pin mapping